 “Platinum Equity, which acquired the paper two years ago from the Copley family, hired Evercore Partners to ‘evaluate strategic alternatives,’ said Mark Barnhill, a principal at Platinum.”
 Such a move is usually seen as a precursor to a sale.
 Platinum acquired the U-T in May, 2009 and shortly thereafter hacked 30% of the workforce.
 The owners also sold off property they acquired in the sale, prompting analyst Ken Doctor to suggest that Platinum bought the paper primarily for the asset value.

 This entry was posted on Tuesday, July 26th, 2011 at 12:45 pm and is filed under Business News, BusinessModel, Journalism, Local news, Murdoch, Newspapers.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.